DHTMLX/docs-suite/docs/grid/configuration.md

 });
 ~~~

-In the example below a sub-row contains a subGrid:
+In the example below a sub-row contains a subgrid:

 ~~~jsx {7-16}
 const grid = new dhx.Grid("grid_container", {